|

 It requires NCN to invest $1 million immediately.
 At the end of the six- year construction period - likely about 2012 - NCN will then have to come up with the rest of the money it wants to invest.

-View the June 15, 2006 Winnipeg Free Press Letter to the Editor (DOC)
+View June 15, 2006 Winnipeg Free Press Letter to the Editor (DOC)

-As of June 21, no official referendum results have been publicly released or posted on the Internet.
+As of June 21, 2006 official referendum results had not been publicly released or posted on the Internet.
 It was expected that, similar to other elections and referenda, results by day of vote (June 7 & 14), and by polling station (several around Manitoba) would be made available.
 Concerns regarding past problems with election procedures at NCN prompted the NCN Justice Seekers to request both provincial and federal government supervision of the vote.
 These requests were also tabled in the Manitoba Legislature on petitions with several hundred signatures.
+Community members filed appeals of the referendum process, and these were turned down.

 Sources: Nisichawayasihk Cree Nation, Winnipeg Free Press